Crabston/grav-theme-hadron/README.md

-# Simple Site Theme
+# Minimal Theme

-The **Simple Site** Theme is for [Grav CMS](http://github.com/getgrav/grav).
-This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.
+The **Minimal** Theme is for [Grav CMS](http://github.com/getgrav/grav).

 ## Description

--
+Simple Theme for Grav CMS, depending on Quark and Quark Open Publishing.
+Minimalistic, clean and responsive.
+Enhances the Quark theme with additional features and styles.

+**This theme has to be used as a child theme with Quark and/or Quark Open Publishing.**

+## Features

+- makes tables responsive on small screens